stripe-archive/set-up-subscriptions/README.md

 # Stripe Billing charging for subscriptions

-This sample shows how to create a customer and subscribe them to a plan with [Stripe Billing](https://stripe.com/billing).
+This sample shows how to create a customer and subscribe them to a flat rate single plan with [Stripe Billing](https://stripe.com/billing).
 For step by step directions of how to implement this use the [Stripe Billing quickstart](https://stripe.com/docs/billing/quickstart).